Battle of the Bigwigs: Samsung Galaxy Note 3 vs Nokia Lumia 1520 (update)

 Samsung has designed the Galaxy Note 3 in its signature style with its slim casing and curved edges that make it comfortable to grip and use despite its large size.
 The phablet is certainly not made to be carried around in a jeans pocket, however.
 Samsung has stuck to a plastic cover for its newbie, and though it lacks the premium feel of aluminum, it doesn't look too bad.

-The Lumia 1520 is expected to look just like a bright and bubbly Nokia handset - only much bigger than any of its siblings at 6-inch.
-The phablet is said to come with typical barely-there curves around its casing that make it easy to hold and use.
-Nokia is likely to give the handset its tried and tested polycarbonate casing.
+The Lumia 1520 looks just like a bright and bubbly Nokia handset - only much bigger than any of its siblings at 6-inch.
+The phablet comes with typical barely-there curves around its casing that make it easy to hold and use.
+Nokia has given the handset its tried and tested polycarbonate casing.
 We just wish it was lighter than it is.

 Nokia wins this round with its edgier design and bright funky colours though we really like the thin bezels on the Galaxy Note 3.